-A 5-time life sciences entrepreneur, Dr. Taylor previously served as vice president of corporate development for Cellumen Inc., a bio-tools company, and for its spin-off company, Cernostics Inc., a cancer molecular diagnostics company.
-Prior to these positions, Dr. Taylor was the global pharmaceutical and biotechnology market segment manager for Thermo Fisher Scientific Inc., where he led product marketing campaigns involving a sales team of more than 500 people and $400 million in revenue.
-Prior to Thermo Fisher, Dr. Taylor served in a life sciences business development role with an artificial intelligence company (Vivisimo) that was later acquired by IBM as part of their big data platform expansion.
-He has served on the board of directors of several biotechnology companies and spent 6 years in life sciences economic development as an Executive in Residence with the Pittsburgh Life Sciences Greenhouse.
+A five-time life sciences entrepreneur, prior to his academic career Dr. Taylor served as vice president of corporate development for Cellumen, Inc., a bio-tools drug discovery company, and for its spinoff, Cernostics, Inc., a cancer molecular diagnostics company.
+Prior to these positions, Taylor was the global pharmaceutical and biotechnology market segment manager for Thermo Fisher Scientific, Inc., where he led product marketing campaigns and a sales team of more than 500 people responsible for $400 million in revenue.
+His first startup, nethealth, today employs over 1,000 people worldwide with annual revenue exceeding $100M where he served as co-founder and CEO.

 Dr. Taylor earned his M.S. and Ph.D. degrees in bioengineering from the University of Pittsburgh’s Swanson School of Engineering and an M.B.A. at Pitt’s Katz Graduate School of Business.
 He conducted postdoctoral research in pathology at Pitt’s School of Medicine and is a co-inventor on a stem cell-based therapeutic patent filing.
 Dr. Taylor was conferred as a distinguished alumnus of the University of Pittsburgh in 2023 for his pioneering work in biomedical entrepreneurship and research translation.